 VR, MBChB, DipIMC RCSEd, FRCS (Tr & Orth), MA (Cantabs)

-I have been an Orthopaedic Consultant since 2012, being appointed as a Consultant Trauma & Orthopaedic Surgeon at Addenbrooke's Hospital Cambridge and subsequently as an Associate Lecturer at the University of Cambridge School of Medicine.
+I have been an Orthopaedic Consultant since 2012, being appointed as a Consultant Trauma & Orthopaedic Surgeon at Addenbrooke's Hospital Cambridge and subsequently as an Assistant Professor at the University of Cambridge School of Medicine.
 The majority of my practice is treating people with pelvic, hip, knee and ankle pain, I specialise in lower limb orthopaedic surgery with specific interest in hip replacement surgery, knee arthroscopies, knee replacement surgery, ankle arthroscopies, lower limb sports and trauma injuries, joint pain injections and pelvic fractures.

 My clinical practice is based on the key principles of listening, observing and learning, understanding the needs of my patients is at the core of my caring philosophy.
 My primary goal is to provide my patients with the best and most up to date evidence based treatment to ensure that they get back on track and resume daily activities as soon as possible.
 If you would like to read individual patient reviews please visit the website link below, where you will find over 180 patient independent 5* reviews.